 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
-Please be polite to Mrs. Chen when you’re buying it.
+Please be polite to Mrs. Chen while you are buying it.

-You can hear Garreth on It’s Good, Except It Sucks talking about Avengers: Age Of Ultron here and Thor: Ragnarok here.
-Garreth also took over as host to chat to Tim about The Defenders here and Shang-Chi And The Legend Of The Ten Rings here.
+You can find Garreth on It’s Good, Except It Sucks talking about Venom: Let There Be Carnage here, Avengers: Age Of Ultron here and Thor: Ragnarok here.
+Garreth also stood in as host to chat to Tim about The Defenders here and Shang-Chi And The Legend Of The Ten Rings here.

-There’s more from the Spider-Verse with Sophie Davies on Spider-Man 2 here and David Smith on Spider-Man: Into The Spider-Verse here.
+There’s more from the Spider-Verse with James Cooray Smith on Morbius here, Sophie Davies on Spider-Man 2 here and David Smith on Spider-Man: Into The Spider-Verse here.
 Eddie and Venom’s brief excursion into the Marvel Cinematic Universe broke through into Spider-Man: No Way Home with Gabby Hutchinson Crouch here.

-Garreth has also appeared on Tim’s nostalgia podcast Looks Unfamiliar talking about The Bigger The God, Food Fighters, Saboteur, The Triangle Of Terror, Sizzlin’ Bacon Monster Munch, and Fun At The Funeral Parlour here and The Yellow Album by The Simpsons, The Frankie Goes To Hollywood Computer Game, Nirvana spinoff band Sweet 75, Linc’s, Transformers Action Masters, The Way Of The Tiger and early eighties soft drink Quatro here.
-Garreth also returned for festive themed chats about The Ghosts Of Oxford Street here and Futurama here, and stood in as host for an edition with Tim talking about comedy on BBC Radio 3 which you can find here.
+Garreth has also appeared on Tim’s nostalgia podcast Looks Unfamiliar talking about The Bigger The God, Food Fighters, Saboteur, The Triangle Of Terror, Sizzlin’ Bacon Monster Munch, and Fun At The Funeral Parlour here, The Yellow Album by The Simpsons, The Frankie Goes To Hollywood Computer Game, Nirvana spinoff band Sweet 75, Linc’s, Transformers Action Masters, The Way Of The Tiger and early eighties soft drink Quatro here, The Ghosts Of Oxford Street here and the Futurama Christmas Specials here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.